Skip to main content

 How to send a text message with Python

-Sending an SMS with Python from a Bandwidth number looks like this.
+Sending an SMS Message with Python from a Bandwidth number looks like this.
 This must be in the same file as your initiated client or the client must be imported here.

 from bandwidth.messaging.models.message_request import MessageRequest